-Frequency is defined as the number of complete electromagnetic energy wave cycles that occur each second.
+Frequency is broadly defined as the number of complete electromagnetic energy wave cycles that occur each second.
 The international unit of measurement used to describe one cycle is 1 hertz (Hz).
-Since each portion of the electromagnetic spectrum has a telltale frequency signature, it can be identified by means of a frequency spectrum analyzer that is capable of accurately measuring the wave cycles per second of the particular electromagnetic phenomenon under observation.
+Since each portion of the electromagnetic spectrum has a telltale frequency signature, it can be identified by means of a spectrum analyzer that is capable of accurately measuring the wave cycles per second of the particular electromagnetic phenomenon under observation.

-Each of the varied forms of electromagnetic energy occupies a designated place on the frequency spectrum.
+Each of the varied forms of electromagnetic energy occupies a designated place on the spectrum.
 The electromagnetic continuum, as expressed in terms of the frequency or the intensity of radiation emitted by each distinct segment, ranges from 106 Hz up to 1025 Hz.
-Radio waves occupy the low end of the frequency spectrum whereas radioactive gamma rays occupy the high end.
+Radio waves occupy the low end of the spectrum whereas radioactive gamma rays occupy the high end.
 The frequency range encompassed by the electromagnetic spectrum is immense.
 Frequencies generated by radio transmissions and those produced by visible light vary by an order of magnitude of a million billion.

 Light and Sound